PNNL-m-q/lipidimea/docs/source/index.rst

-pyliquid |pyliquid_version|
+LipidIMEA |LipidIMEA_version|
 =======================================
 A Python port of the LIQUID utility for identification of lipids.

-Source code is available at https://github.com/PNNL-m-q/pyliquid
+Source code is available at https://github.com/PNNL-m-q/LipidIMEA

 .. toctree::